Space Shuttle News, Space Shuttle Search, and Space Shuttle Links ( Aerospace - Space Shuttle )

 The ceramic coated-fabric gap fillers are used to protect against hot gas from seeping into gaps between the Shuttle's protective tiles, and were considered a potential threat to a safe reentry.

-NASA feature: gap filler removal
+NASA feature: gap filler removal - All STS-114 Videos

 (July 28, 2005) Photo analysis of the External Tank from Tuesday's launch of the Space Shuttle Discovery has shown that a large piece of spray-on foam insulation again broke off the ET during ascent, although there is no indication that it damaged or even struck the orbiter vehicle.